THE NINTH DEPTH

 WHAT'S THE DISTANCE?

-What is the distance between particles of matter?
 What is the distance between you and the next body?
 What is the distance between different emotions?
 Or distinctly separate thoughts?
 Is there a way to increase the distance?
 Is there a way to decrease the distance?
 True security can be experienced with adequate time and space away from danger, and true comfort can be experienced by being near sources of warmth and nourishment.
 Finding strategic ways to work with distance will enable you to feel both safe and cared for.

 WHERE'S THE CONTINUUM?